twajr/ckad-prep-notes/README.md

 Version: 1.10.2

 # Overview
-The exam is 100% hands on using the innotvative exams (www.examslocal.com) product.
-The platform basically disables copy/paste so the exam requires an excellent understanding the quickest way to accomplish tasks on Kubernetes via the command line (kubectl).
-I'm sure they use this approach to the exam as it pretty much precludes any 'cheating'.
+The exam is 100% hands on using the innovative exams (www.examslocal.com) product.
+The CKAD exam requires an excellent understanding of K8s along with how to efficiently use kubectl to accomplish various tasks on Kubernetes.
+I'm sure they use this exam approach as it pretty much precludes any form of cheating.
 You either know the material and can very quickly implement it or not.

 You will be given a list of 'tasks' to accomplish on one of four kubernetes clusters (these are described in the official exam tips above).
 The exam is 'open book' but only with the content available at kubernetes.io.
 You will have one tab for the exam content and one additional tab for kubernetes.io.
-However, don't expect that you can just research questions during the exam, as there will be very little time for 'learning' a k8s concept at exam time.
+However, don't expect that you can just research questions during the exam, as there will be very little time for 'learning' a specific k8s concept at exam time.
 It's there to help with YAML syntax detail only, IMO.

-The items in this particular repo / page describe and follow the official curriculum and mostly point back to the various documents at Kubernetes.io.
+The items in this particular repo / page describe and follow the official curriculum and point back to the various documents at Kubernetes.io.
 There is a lot of content on k8s and a lot of it does not pertain to the CKAD exam, so I've pulled out the sections that are pertinent based on the curriculum.
 There is a nice checklist below that you can update once you think you have mastered a particular topic.

 I think the best approach is to fork this repo as a starting point for your studies, and then use the markdown checklist to ensure you cover all of the expected masterial, etc.